Provably data-driven projection method for quadratic programming: Extension to Other Settings

 \subsection{Learning to Match the Optimal Solution}

-In many practical cases, it is not the optimal objective value but the optimal solution that we want to recover.
-In this case, one wants to learn the projection matrix $\boldsymbol{P}$ such that the optimal solution of the PQP is mapped back to the OQP, with the hope that it is as close to the optimal solution of the OQP as possible.
-Such a solution can then be used to warm-start an exact solver and accelerate the solving process.
-In this section, we propose an alternative objective value for learning $\boldsymbol{P}$ in such a scenario.
-First, we further assume the strict convexity of the problem instance, so that the optimal solution of the OQP is well-defined (unique). \begin{assumption} For any $\boldsymbol{\pi} = (\boldsymbol{Q}, \boldsymbol{c}, \boldsymbol{A}. \boldsymbol{b}) \in \Pi$, the matrix $\boldsymbol{Q}$ is positive definite. \end{assumption}
+In many cases, the decision-maker is interested in concrete solutions to implement.
+In these situations, the optimal value is less important than the optimal solution.
+We now consider the setting where we want to learn the projection matrix $\boldsymbol{P}$ such that the optimal solution of the PQP is close to that of the OQP.
+Such an approximative solution can also be used to warm-start an exact solver and accelerate the solving process.
+In this section, we propose an alternative objective value for learning $\boldsymbol{P}$.
+First, we assume the strict convexity of the problem instance, so that the optimal solution of the OQP is well-defined (unique). \begin{assumption} For any $\boldsymbol{\pi} = (\boldsymbol{Q}, \boldsymbol{c}, \boldsymbol{A}. \boldsymbol{b}) \in \Pi$, the matrix $\boldsymbol{Q}$ is positive definite. \end{assumption}

 Under such assumption, we seek the projection matrix $\boldsymbol{P}$ such that the recovered solution is close to the optimal solution of the PQP in expectation, i.e.,